jiaohehu/NPreview/DOC-contex.md

   it think it can just squeeze it in by shrinking all the spaces tighter.
   However, it has been observed that sometimes the parentheses are being drawn on top of other characters.

+- The \latexdesc command that is defined allows for font switch commands and math to be included inside the braces.
+  The LATEX version of \item[], can also include font switch commands and math mode texts (using \( and \))

 # Math formula